beatrice-occhiena/FaultResilient_SNNs_inRust/README.md

 # Spiking Neural Networks and resilience

 ## Description
-The goal of this project is to create the interface of a Spiking Neural Network and analyze its resilience considering single bit faults.
+The objective of this project is to develop a tool that constructs and evaluates the resilience of a Spiking Neural Network, taking into account single bit faults.

-The training phase of the network has not been carried out, assuming that the trained hyperparameters are already available.
+The training phase of the network is not included, assuming that the trained hyperparameters are available.

-The project has been realized for the course "Programmazione di sistema" of Politecnico di Torino, a.y.
-2022-2023.
+This project was completed as part of the "System Programming" course at Politecnico di Torino for the academic year 2022-2023.

 ## Group members
 - Beatrice Occhiena